 - Run the card again.
 If the card reader is dirty, your card information may not have been read properly.
 Try swiping your card more slowly.
 If your card information was entered manually, perhaps the card number, expiration date, or security code was keyed incorrectly.

-- Ensure the funds are available by checking CU@home® Online, Mobile, or On the Phone.
+- Ensure the funds are available by checking your account in online or mobile banking.

 - Call the customer service number on the back of your card.
 The service representative can tell you if your card stopped working because you hit your limit or because fraud is suspected.